 Understanding Tooth Wear

 Tooth wear is a dental condition where the surface and structure of teeth are progressively reduced as a result of internal and/or external forces placed upon them.
 The extent of wear damage depends on the amount of grinding and is typically more severe in individuals who exhibit this behavior in their sleep.
 Excessive tooth wear causes many oral health complications, including unattractive and irregular tooth levels, jagged and sharp tooth edges, tooth pain, and eventual loss of the teeth altogether.
 As the harder outer surface of the tooth is worn away, the softer dentin will be exposed speeding up the process.
 There are preventative and corrective treatment options for patients experiencing tooth wear issues.
-Treatment will vary based on the cause of wear and when it is detected, making it critical to work closely with Dr. Dyras or Hutcheson to proactively treat the issue before more damage is sustained.
+Treatment will vary based on the cause of wear and when it is detected, making it critical to work closely with Dr. Dyras, Dr. Hutcheson or Dr. Zaluski to proactively treat the issue before more damage is sustained.

 Causes for a Gummy Smile